 I am the proprietor of a second floor flat in Kennington.
 Given that I can not reach agreement with the landlord, can the Leasehold valuation Tribunal make a decision on the sum due for the purchase of the freehold?

 Where there is a absentee freeholder or if there is disagreement about what the lease extension should cost, under the relevant statutes it is possible to make an application to the Leasehold Valuation Tribunal to decide the premium.

-An example of a Lease Extension matter before the tribunal for a Kennington premises is Ground Floor Flat 39 Bronsart Road in May 2010.
+An example of a Lease Extension matter before the tribunal for a Kennington property is Ground Floor Flat 39 Bronsart Road in May 2010.
 Following a vesting order by West London County Court the Leasehold Valuation Tribunal concluded that the price to be paid for the extended lease of the premises was Thirteen Thousand Two hundred pounds (£13,200) in accordance with the valuation.
 The extended lease was granted for a term of 90 years from the expiry date of the Lease and at a peppercorn ground rent from the date of the vesting order.
-This case related to 1 flat.
-The unexpired lease term was 74.77 years.
+This case affected 1 flat.
+The number of years remaining on the existing lease(s) was 74.77 years.